wilcommerce/Wilcommerce.Core/README.md

 Wilcommerce.Core.Infrastructure is the infrastructure project for Wilcommerce.
 It contains a list of classes and interfaces used for the infrastructure layer for this project.

+The latest version of the nuget package is available here https://www.nuget.org/packages/Wilcommerce.Core.Infrastructure/

 The elements of this project are:
 - **IAggregateRoot** is the interface which represents an Aggregate root.
 - **ICommand** is the interface which represents a generic command.